Sack of Delhi (1398): Prelude

 In 1398, Timur gathered an army of over 90,000 to invade India with.
 On 30 September 1398, Timur crossed the Indus River and reached Tulamba where he sacked the city and massacred its inhabitants.
-In October, he reached Multan and the captured the city.
+In October, he reached Multan and then captured the city.
 Most of his invasion faced no fighting and almost no resistance by the Indians, as they were already weakened and had not mobilized properly.

 Battle

 Sultan Nasir-ud-Din Mahmud Shah Tughluq and Mallu Iqbal had made preparations in Delhi to face Timur, their army consisted of war elephants with chain mail and poison on their tusks.
 But Timur was a strategist and devised a plan, he dug trenches around his cavalry units, as he had gathered that horses were easily frightened by elephants.
 In most cases, commanders dug trenches to protect infantry from cavalry yet Timur did the opposite, which boosted the morale of his army.
 Timur also knew that elephants panic easily, Timur loaded hay and wood onto the camels.
 The camels ran towards the war elephants.
 While the elephants were panicking, Timur and his army began to shoot arrows and catapults pots filled with inflammable liquids.
 The Delhi army was poisoned by their own elephants, Timur then set loose of his main army and charged at Delhi's army, and Timur's horsemen destroyed what was left of Sultan Nasir-ud-Din Mahmud Shah Tughluq's army.
 The city was sacked to ruins, and the population was enslaved.
-After the capture of the Sultanate's capital Delhi, the people unsatisfied of Timur began to revolt.
-It lasted for 3 days, and the army left the decomposing bodies to give "food to the birds".